actris-cloudnet/mwrpy/paper/paper.md

 and maintenance by monitoring key parameters from the instrument and mandatory regular absolute calibrations (approximately every 6 months).
 Future developments include the support of further instrument types, if present in the network.
-Furthermore, the flexible design of the code enables updating the retrievals of meteorological variables, which will be derived from a common approach.
+Furthermore, the flexible design of the code enables updating the retrievals of meteorological variables, which will be derived from a common statistical approach.
+For that, a training data set is derived from a climatology of the atmospheric state (e.g. profiles from radiosondes or model reanalysis) and simulated $T_B$ coming from a microwave radiative transfer model (like PyRTlib, @Larosa2024).

 [^1]: E-PROFILE developed code for MWR processing (mwr_raw2l1, mwr_l12l2) can be found at https://github.com/MeteoSwiss